 In general a Privilege Target is the definition pointing to something you want to protect.
-It consists of a Privilege Type, a unique name and a matcher expression defining which things should be protected by this target.
+It consists of a Privilege Type, a unique name, an optional human readable label and a matcher expression defining which things should be protected by this target.